The Interpreter's Café

 7. Rest the day before a big test or assignment.
 Relate new material to thing you already know.
 Research new material in advance and pay visits to places that may intimidate you.

 8. Do something creative.
-If you dance, sing, play a musical instrument, enjoy taking pictures or making videos, program time during the month to actually do it!
+If you dance, sing, play a musical instrument, take pictures, make videos, program time during the month to actually do it!

 9. Be kind to yourself.
 We all make mistakes.
 Mistakes teach us what we need to change.